 - Web security;

 - The realities of maintaining the end-to-end and layered architecture;

 - The security and stability of the routing system; and

 - Internationalization of the Internet and balance with localization and retention of a global network.

-A program is a long term activity scoped and managed by the IAB, although for the actual work the IAB may form a team with specific expertise needed for the activity, which may not be within the IAB.
+The IAB started organizing the work in such areas in the form of programs to enable long term activities scoped and managed by the IAB, although for the actual work the IAB may form a team with specific expertise needed for the activity, which may not be within the IAB.
 Structuring work in this way has several objectives: